 Why do you want to sell your property?
-Do you intend to simply find a larger property or are you planning on moving to a different location, or even, release your assets in Portugal?
-You may think your reasons are obvious, however, it would benefit you to consider the implications of each option for your lifestyle, opportunities, and finances.
+Do you intend to simply find a larger property or are you planning on moving to a different location, or even releasing your assets in Portugal?
+You may think your reasons are obvious; however, it would benefit you to consider the implications of each option for your lifestyle, opportunities, and finances.
 Being clear about your reasons for selling will make it easier for us to determine the most suitable option for your specific situation.

 You may opt to sell your property independently and there are many reasons to do so.
-On the other hand, why is it a good idea choose Private Luxury Collection to assist you in this important undertaking?
-With our expertise and experience we will ensure that you maximise your opportunities in the current real estate market.
-Through our extensive contact networks, that we have developed through the many years with national and international organisations, as well as our current and past clients, we will employ the most effective marketing and advertising strategies for your property.
+On the other hand, why is it a good idea to choose Private Luxury Collection to assist you in this important undertaking?
+With our expertise and experience, we will ensure that you maximise your opportunities in the current real estate market.
+Through our extensive contact networks that we have developed over the years with national and international organisations, as well as our current and past clients, we will employ the most effective marketing and advertising strategies for your property.
 We will also guide you through the complicated paperwork involved, from the initial agreement to the final deed.
-We will hold your hand every step of the way offering you personalised care and attention.
+We will hold your hand every step of the way, offering you personalised care and attention.

 The following are a couple of factors to keep in mind when looking for a listing agent:

-3. Availabilty and Commitment Your real estate agent should be capable of prompt and decisive action during the course of seeking your property.
-Do they make a point of keeping in touch constantly with you?
+3. Availability and Commitment: Your real estate agent should be capable of prompt and decisive action during the course of seeking your property.
+Do they make a point of keeping in constant touch with you?
 Can they be easily contacted in case of emergencies or for simple questions?
-Are they available for viewings when needed?
+Are they available for viewing when needed?

-4. Rapport Does your agent take the time to listen to your goals and clarify your needs?
+4. Rapport: Does your agent take the time to listen to your goals and clarify your needs?
 Can they understand your unique situation or be genuinely concerned about the outcome of the process for you?
-Your listing agent should be your guide and partner in this crucial decision so it is important to find some with whom you can build trust and a relationship with.
+Your listing agent should be your guide and partner in this crucial decision so it is important to find some with whom you can build trust and a relationship.

 What is your property worth?